 Answer: Make everything a fun game, use distraction (which is sometimes a complete fail), provide choices they can decide upon, offer some sort of control

 Here is a typical scene.
 It’s time to go upstairs to get ready for bed.
-Ilana (darling child she is), trots over to the steps and starts climbing up.
-Halfway up the stairs she stops because she realizes Miriam, her twin sister, is not climbing up too.
-She asks for Miriam and calls for her (which is adorable to see in a 2 year old).
+One of my darlings, trots over to the steps and starts climbing up.
+Halfway up the stairs she stops because she realizes her twin sister, is not climbing up too.
+She calls for her (which is adorable to see in a 2 year old).

 …unless it’s something she wants to do like throw trash away or get a treat.
 So I matter-of-factly say, it’s time to go up and I go upstairs without her following me.
 I don’t look back because I know she’s looking for a reaction from me, which fuels her playfully insolent behavior.
 I don’t make a big deal out of it her behavior because Miriam likes making everything a game.
 Also, she doesn’t want to stay downstairs by herself.

-I just start to head up with her sisters and 30-60 seconds later, Miriam comes running to catch up.
-I will make it all a game for different stuff, but coming upstairs is just the start of the routine, then it’s time for games.
+This is when I just start to head up with her sisters and 30-60 seconds later, my spirited little one comes running to catch up.
+Coming upstairs is just the start of the routine, then it’s time for games.

-Once we’re upstairs Miriam fights brushing her teeth.
+Once we’re upstairs my toddler fights brushing her teeth.

-I emphasize the you in these sentences because I want her to know she has control of her destiny here (or at least the next 5 minutes).
-I can SEE the wheels turning in her head as she weighs her options.
-She doesn’t want to brush, but she wants to play.
-She knows she has two options for brushing, so she decides what to do.
-I don’t go to battle over it and while she’s weighing her options.
-Instead, I busy myself brushing someone else’s teeth, or getting jammies and nighttime diapers out (so I’m still being productive).
+Emphasize the you in these sentences because she is in control of her destiny here (or at least the next 5 minutes).
+It’s clear the wheels are turning in her head as she weighs her options.
+My toddler doesn’t want to brush, but she wants to play.
+There are two options for brushing and she decides what to do.
+There is no going to battle over it.
+While I wait for her decision, I busy myself brushing someone else’s teeth, or getting jammies and nighttime diapers out (so I’m still being productive).
 If I walk away and wait for her to decide in another room (she usually comes running to follow me with her toothbrush in her mouth).

 Diaper change before bedtime, she wants to run and hide.